 In reality, seismic data is under sampled either along sources or receivers on irregular grids.
-Thus, regularization and missing trace interpolation problem can be perceived as a matrixcompletion problem.
-Let X_0 in $\mathbb{C}^{n \times m}$ be a regularly sampled data matrix and let \mathscr{A} be a linear measurement operator that maps from $\mathbb{C}^{n \times m} \to \mathbb{C}^p$ with $p \ll n \times m$.
-Recht et al. (2010) showed that under certain general conditions on the operator \mathscr{A} , the solution to the rank-minimization problem can be found by solving the following nuclear norm minimization problem:
+Thus, regularization and missing trace interpolation problem can be perceived as a matrix-completion problem.
+Let $X_0$ in $\mathbb{C}^{n \times m}$ be a regularly sampled data matrix and let $\mathscr{A}$ be a linear measurement operator that maps from $\mathbb{C}^{n \times m} \to \mathbb{C}^p$ with $p \ll n \times m$ .
+Recht et al. (2010) showed that under certain general conditions on the operator $\mathscr{A}$ , the solution to the rank-minimization problem can be found by solving the following nuclear norm minimization problem:

-EXPERIMENTAL RESULTS
+Experimental results

 The data set we use is a real seismic line from the Gulf of Suez with $N_n = 355$ sources, $N_m = 355$ receivers on a periodic interval of 12.5m and $N_t = 1024$ time samples with a temporal sampling of 0.004s.
 The 355 sources positions of this reference seismic line are at the center of 12.5m, contiguous bin.
 Most of the energy of the seismic line is concentrated inside 10-60 Hz frequency band.
 From this regularly sampled source positions (Figures 2a), we generate 355 new sources at uniformly random locations within each bin (Figures 2b).
 We use an unstructured sampling operator based on bi-cubic splines (Keys, 1981).
 This operator models taking samples from a densely periodically sampled data at source locations that are not on a grid.
 The nominal spatial sampling remains 12.5m.
-In all the subsequent experiments, we use 150 iterations of SPG l_1 for all frequency slices.

-To map the data to a structured grid and to avoid binning errors, we conduct the regularization and compare it to the bincentering techniques.
+In all the subsequent experiments, we use 150 iterations of SPG $\ell_1$ for all frequency slices.
+To map the data to a structured grid and to avoid binning errors, we conduct the regularization and compare it to the bin-centering techniques.
 Figure 3a shows the resulting 12.5 m binned dataset using nearest-neighbor interpolation.
 Figure 3c shows the detail along late times.
 The wiggle traces are the binned data and the grayscale image in the background is the ground truth.
 We can see that binning institute large errors (Figure 3b), yielding a signal-to-noise ratio (SNR) of 7.3 dB since wavefronts need to be smooth and that needs to be dealt with properly in the sampling and binning does not do that properly.
-Figures 3d, 3f show the regularization results using unstructured (BPDN{ε}) with a SNR of 18.6 dB.
+Figures 3d, 3f show the regularization results using unstructured (BPDN $\varepsilon$ ) with a SNR of 18.6 dB.
 We can see that difference plot (Figure 3e) shows very low-residual between the regularized data (Figure 3d) and the ground truth (Figure 2a).
 As mentioned before, seismic data are often inadequately or irregularly sampled along spatial axes.
 To imitate the under sampled data on an irregular grid, the fully sampled source locations at unstructured grid (Figure 2b) is used to generate 177 new sources at uniformly random locations (Figure 2c) where the minimum distance between two consecutive sources is 12.5m and the maximum distance is 130m.
-To show the benefits of incorporating the unstructured sampling operator in the rank-minimization, we also conduct a combined interpolation and regularization using rank-minimization techniques (Kumar et al., 2013), where we accomplish binning followed by the interpolation.
-Figure 4a shows the regularized and interpolated data using existing rank-minimization on the structured grid with a SNR of 16.8 dB.
+To show the benefits of incorporating the unstructured sampling operator in the rank-minimization, we also conduct a combined interpolation and regularization using rank-minimization techniques (Kumar et al., 2013), where we accomplish binning and interpolation simultaneously.
+Figure 4a shows the regularized and interpolated data on unstructured grids using (BPDN $\varepsilon$ ) with a SNR of 19.3 dB.
 Figure 4c shows the details along late times.
-The wiggle traces are the regularized-interpolated data and the grayscale image in the background is the ground truth.
-We can see that we loose significant amount of coherent energy in the early arrivals (Figure 4b), which is caused by the errors associated with binning.
-Figure 4d shows the regularized and interpolated data on unstructured grids using $(BPDN{\varepsilon})$ with a SNR of 19.3 dB.
-Figure 4f shows the details along late times.
-The difference plot (Figure 4e) shows very low-residual, which explains that, the incorporation of grid irregularity in rank-minimization helps to achieve better regularization and interpolation results.
+The difference plot (Figure 4b) shows very low-residual, which explains that, the incorporation of grid irregularity in rank-minimization helps to achieve better regularization and interpolation results.

-CONCLUSION
+Conclusion